pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 ### bbr-backup-ert

+To use this task you will need a Concourse worker with either:
+- access to your BOSH Director and ERT/PAS VMs.
+You can find an example template for deploying an external worker in a different network to your Concouse deployment [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml)
+- or, provide the `OPSMAN_PRIVATE_KEY` to use an SSH tunnel via the Ops Manager VM.
+Please note, using an SSH tunnel may increase the time taken to drain backup artifacts from the ERT/PAS VMs.
+Backup artifacts can be very large and using a proxy will be a significant overhead on network performance.

-N.B.: the pipeline assumes you have a tagged concourse worker deployed on the same network as ERT, i.e., the pipeline will use the concourse worker as the jumpbox.
-Ensure that this worker has enough disk space to accommodate the ERT backup files.
+N.B. this task will run `bbr deployment backup` from the Concourse worker.
+Ensure that the Concourse worker has enough disk space to accommodate the ERT/PAS backup artifact.

 #### Inputs: